ramirofreile

 setInterpolatedVelocityBoundary<T,NSDESCRIPTOR>(NSlattice, omega, superGeometry, 3);

-setInterpolatedPressureBoundary<T,NSDESCRIPTOR>(NSlattice, omega, superGeometry, 4);
+setInterpolatedPressureBoundary<T,NSDESCRIPTOR>(NSlattice, omega, superGeometry, 4);// Initial conditions

 AnalyticalConst2D<T,T> rhoF( 1 );